Go to content

 Information for people with intellectual disability

-The Council for Intellectual Disability has produced easy read guides for the 2024 NSW Local Government elections to assist with voting.
+The Council for Intellectual Disability has produced easy read guides for local government elections to assist with voting.

 Watch the Council for Intellectual Disability video about voting at the 2024 Local Government elections.